stealth/harddns/README.md

 resolving A and AAAA records.
 Some programs, such as *FreeBSD*'s `pkg` however make strange requests to find update servers, which *harddnsd* can't handle.
 So the second entry is the fallback for these cases.
 Support for non-A/AAAA requests may be added later.
+If you run `systemd-resolv` or `dnsmasq` on `127.0.0.1:53` you may use `127.0.0.2` as binding address for *harddnsd* and use it in `/etc/resolv.conf` accordingly, so you do not need to remove your existing configs if you just want to test it.

 You have to create your own startup scripts if you want to start *harddnsd* at boot.